The Mark (1961 film): Production

-The Mark was filmed in black and white and Cinemascope.
-It was shot in Ireland.
+Casting

 Each of the three main characters was played by an actor not originally slated for the role.
 Stuart Whitman was a last-minute replacement for Richard Burton; Maria Schell took over for Jean Simmons, who was supposed to have played Ruth; and the role of the prison psychiatrist was intended for Trevor Howard before Rod Steiger was cast.

 According to an interview given by Steiger many years later, he had visited an analyst himself in the 1950s and observed how he conducted himself.
 He played McNally as an Irishman to avoid stereotyping and added touches to impart more humanity to the character.
 Steiger claimed that the portrayal was so well received by psychiatric professionals that he was invited to speak at a convention by a psychiatric society.

+Filming

+Though a British production, the film's controversial subject matter led principal photography to take place in Ireland.
+Shooting at Ardmore Studios.

 Release

-John Davis of the Rank Organisation refued to allow the film to be shown in Rank's cinemas saying "I have seen it and disliked it intensely."
+John Davis of the Rank Organisation refused to allow the film to be shown in Rank's cinemas saying "I have seen it and disliked it intensely."

-The Mark premiered in London on 26 January 1961 at 20th Century Fox's Carlton Theatre, Haymarket, London and opened in New York in October.
+The Mark premiered in London on 26 January 1961 at 20th Century Fox's Carlton Theatre in Haymarket, London and opened in New York City that October.
+It was screened in-competition at the 1961 Cannes Film Festival.